Siestas and fiestas.

 While many of the Camino’s rural regions aren’t flushed with wealth, they maintain a genuine, undiluted humility that is often lost within large metropolitan sprawls.
 Almost to a fault, outlying communities are impeccably presented with swept sidewalks and residential balconies flowing with seasonal blooms.
 The over-developed slog into León had lost this charm.

 León is the fourth largest city of the Camino, after Pamplona, Burgos and Logroño.

 Thankfully, once we entered in the city’s historical centre, the Camino’s familiar cheery vibe returned.
 The day’s carnival atmosphere included a parade of towering ‘gigantes y cabezudos’ characters, a troop of town bands trumpeting tourists arrivals and, my favourite, our reunion with a long-lost pilgrim pal.

 After hitting her pain threshold in Logroño, Natalia’s ‘walking’ Camino had evolved into a ‘helping’ Camino.
-For the last 11 days, she had lived vicariously through the adventures of others, selflessly volunteering as a hospitalero in the route’s long list of Albergues.
+For the last 11 days, she had lived vicariously through the adventures of others, selflessly volunteering as a hospitalero in several of the route’s Albergues.

 As the shadows from León’s heritage-rich architecture elongated around us, we searched out a mini-festival in a quirky inner-city parkland.
 With sangrias in hand, Natalia regaled us with the good, the bad and the ugly from the eclectic personalities she’d met on her makeshift journey.
 While a majority of her stories oozed with optimism, one genuinely heartbreaking account rendered us speechless.